-The purpose of the Application is to seek permission to use a new enzyme, endo-protease, sourced from a genetically modified (GM) Aspergillus niger microorganism, as an approved processing aid used to process food.
-This request would require an amendment to Standard 1.3.3 - Processing Aids of the Australia New Zealand Food Standards Code (the Code).
+The purpose of the Application is to seek permission to use a new enzyme, endo-protease with the Enzyme Commission number EC 3.4.21.26, sourced from a genetically modified (GM) Aspergillus niger microorganism, as an approved processing aid.
+If approved, this request would require an amendment to Standard 1.3.3 - Processing Aids of the Australia New Zealand Food Standards Code (the Code).

-Food Standards Australia New Zealand (FSANZ) received this Application from DSM Food Specialties on 31 January 2011, and after an administrative assessment commenced the assessment on 15 March 2011.
+Food Standards Australia New Zealand (FSANZ) received this Application from DSM Food Specialties on 31 January 2011, and commenced the assessment on 15 March 2011.

-The proposed use of the enzyme preparation is as an alternative treatment to reduce the formation of haze, so called chill haze, in final packaged beer during cold storage.
+The proposed use of the enzyme preparation is as an alternative cold stabilisation treatment to reduce the formation of haze, so-called 'chill haze', in final packaged beer during cold storage.
 The Applicant claims the enzyme hydrolyses (by cleaving off parts of the protein) the haze-active proteins found in beer during the fermentation step in beer production.
-Hydrolysing the haze-active proteins reduces the size and also concentration of these proteins available in the final beer to reduce their interaction with polyphenols to produce haze when the beer is chilled.
+Hydrolysing the haze-active proteins reduces the size and concentration of these proteins available in the final beer.
+This reduces their interaction with polyphenols and thus the production of haze when the beer is chilled.

-A pre-market assessment and approval of any new processing aid, including new enzymes which are regulated as processing aids, is required before they can be used in the production of food sold in Australia and New Zealand.
+A pre-market assessment and approval of any new processing aid, including new enzymes which are regulated as processing aids, is required before it can be used in the production of food sold in Australia and New Zealand.